jlp1701/utctf-2021/re/peeb_poob/README.md

 # peeb-boop

+### Description:
-Description: "Computers usually go beep boop, but I found this weird computer that goes peeb poob."
+"Computers usually go beep boop, but I found this weird computer that goes peeb poob."

----
+### Analysis
 One binary file is provided.
 It seems like a regular ELF and so it is but it cannot be executed on a x86-64 machine.
 The error `./peeb_poob: cannot execute binary file: Exec format error` is given.
 Inspecting the ELF header with `readelf peeb_poob -h` reveals that it is compiled for `Renesas / SuperH SH` architecture.